Video: Jane Fonda, Ted Danson Arrested at D.C. Climate Change Protest

 — Caroline Tucker (@CTuckerNews) October 25, 2019

-The actress pledged to join the protests “inspired and emboldened by the incredible movement our youth have created.”
+The actress has pledged to join the protests “inspired and emboldened by the incredible movement our youth have created.”

 During a CNN interview earlier this month, the left-wing activist said she is prepared to “get arrested every Friday” and floated the idea of bringing governments to “a halt” unless they move to solve so-called climate change.